sarataha/infra/README.md

 - Single region deployment (us-east-1) - can be changed in root.hcl
 - Multi-AZ setup with 2 availability zones for high availability
 - VPC CIDR 10.0.0.0/16 - configurable via TG_VPC_CIDR env var
 - EKS public endpoint is set to 0.0.0.0/0 with IAM auth - all requests need valid AWS credentials.
 Makes it easier for dynamic IPs and GitHub Actions.
-But ideally in a prod env I'd restrict this to specific CIDR blocks or use a private-only endpoint with VPN/bastion host.
+But ideally in a od env I'd restrict this to specific CIDR blocks or use a private-only endpoint with VPN/bastion host.
 - EKS control plane placed in private subnets for security
 - RDS master username is "postgres" - standard default